FAQ Repository

 I am a general nurse and want to pursue further studies that will lead to registration in other divisons of the Register of Nurses and Midwives and that will give me additional recongised qualifications.
 How can I research the courses that are available?

-A good starting point is to review the post-Registration courses that NMBI has approved.
-In each case this will show you the Higher Education Institution (HEI) or other provider offering the course and the course title.
-You will also find links to specific details in each HEI/coure provider‘s website where you can review further details of these courses.
+A good starting point is to review the post-registration courses that NMBI has approved.
+In each case this will show you the education body or other provider offering the course and the course title.
+You will also find links to specific details in each education body/course provider‘s website where you can review further details of these courses.
 All of these details are available on our Post Registration Courses page

 I am a nurse who has qualified in the UK.
 What do I need to do to get my Irish registration; I am registered with the NMC?